Is There a Dimmer Outlook Ahead for Aprea Therapeutics Inc. (APRE)?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at APRE starting from Redmile Group, LLC, who sale 500,000 shares at the price of $5.58 back on Dec 28.
-After this action, Redmile Group, LLC now owns 1,768,718 shares of Aprea Therapeutics Inc., valued at $2,791,290 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at APRE starting from Attar Eyal C., who sale 15,968 shares at the price of $4.68 back on Sep 16.
+After this action, Attar Eyal C. now owns 83,000 shares of Aprea Therapeutics Inc., valued at $74,730 using the latest closing price.

 Stock Fundamentals for APRE